Democrat Party (Turkey, 1946–1960): Ideology

 The Democrat Party was founded in 1946 to oppose the ruling Republican People's Party, which had established the Turkish Republic and had remained in power from the founding of the Republic through 1950.
 Its founding members were all well-respected figures in the CHP before breaking off and establishing the Democrat Party.
 For this reason, both political parties had ideologies rooted in Kemalism which prevented the DP from differing substantially in practice from its predecessor, although it held notable variances in platform.
 Additionally, the DP still had to function within the confines of the 1924 constitution established by Atatürk and the first parliament which restricted the distance they could put between themselves and the CHP.
 Although it supported the resurgence of Islam, Democrat Party MPs who supported the creation of an Islamic state were expelled from the party.

 The main differences in platform between the two lay in economic policy.
 While the CHP was guided by statism, the Democrat Party was more interested in privatizing state industries that had helped jump-start the Turkish Republic after World War I and the War of Independence now that the country was no longer nascent.
 The Democrat Party did not repudiate the Republican People's Party's policy of Westernization, but did not pursue it with quite the same vigour.
-It was also less militantly secular than the Republican People's Party, and championed populism which gained it wide support among Turkey’s intelligentsia.
+It was also less militantly secular than the Republican People's Party, and championed populism which gained it wide support among Turkey's intelligentsia.

 The party's logo, a galloping white horse, comes from the strong resemblance of the foreign word Demokrat to the Turkish words Demir Kırat, "Iron Kırat".
 The horse Kırat was a character in popular Turkish legend; it was the horse and trusted companion of Köroğlu, a Robin Hood-type hero who championed causes of the common people against the oppressive regime.
 Demokrat and Demir Kırat were often interchanged by the peasantry.
-The peripheral populations began to view the Democrat Party as the supernatural hero protecting their rights just as in the folklore.

-Successor Parties
+Successor parties

 Justice Party

 Though the military executed Menderes, the military was overall sympathetic with the DP's policies, as was much of the country, particularly the peasants.
 In the 1961 elections, neo-DP parties captured 48% of the vote, among them being the New Turkey Party (Yeni Türkiye Partisi) and the Justice Party (Adalet Partisi) founded by Ragıp Gümüşpala.
 Süleyman Demirel became leader of the right-wing AP in 1964.
 With his position as leader of the preeminent DP-successor party, Demirel became one of Turkey's major political figures, and AP one of Turkey's major political parties.
 It was banned after the 1980 coup.